How Handelsblatt builds AI without losing its journalistic DNA - with Thomas Nowicki

 Nowicki identifies three recurring themes:

-1. Expectation management
+1. Expectation Management

 AI can do a lot – but not everything.

-“One must not oversell it,” he says.
+"You must not oversell it," he says.

 Data Stewards test new systems professionally.

-3. Technical architecture
+3. Technical Architecture

 How Success is Measured